Preventing Your Midlife Crisis from Affecting Your Marriage

 Individuals often feel that they need to be more independent.
 They may also decide that their marriage is simply not fulfilling.
 It is not uncommon to have an affair or to engage in other behaviors that are hurtful to a marriage because of a midlife crisis.

 However, it is very important that you do not allow your crisis to affect your marriage in a negative manner.
 If you begin to totally blame your midlife crisis stage on your marriage, you’ll find that fixing your relationship will not be easy.
-However, it is definitely possible to fix your marriage even if it has already been negatively affected by your midlife crisis.
+Thankfully, it is still possible to fix your marriage even if it has already been negatively affected by your midlife crisis.

 This will take time though, and it’s very important that you are able to talk with your spouse and, if possible, agree on what needs to be done to repair your marriage.